MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_create_stream.md

 ### -param Circuit

 TBD - An existing ACXCIRCUIT circuit object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Pin

 TBD - An existing (or new TBD?)
 ACXPIN object.
-(DocsTeam - need link to ACX Object Summary topic).

 ### -param StreamInit

-Defined by a [ACXSTREAM_INIT]() (DocsTeam - need link to ACX Object Summary topic) opaque structure, that is used to define the stream initialization.
+Defined by a ACXSTREAM_INIT opaque structure, that is used to define the stream initialization.

 ### -param StreamFormat

 An ACXDATAFORMAT object that defines the stream data format.
-(DocsTeam - need link to ACX Object Summary topic) Use the TBD function to initialize the ACXDATAFORMAT object before using it here.
+Use the TBD function to initialize the ACXDATAFORMAT object before using it here.

 ### -param SignalProcessingMode